Globski/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Discovery

-- Detail how the issue was first noticed.
+- Describe how the problem was discovered initially.
 - Include information about monitoring systems or alerts that identified the problem.
-- Describe any user reports or feedback that indicated a service disruption.
+- Describe any customer complaints or feedback that pointed to an interruption in the service.

 ### Investigation

-- Outline the steps taken to diagnose the issue.
+- Describe the actions performed to identify the problem.
-- Mention any assumptions made and the paths followed during the investigation.
+- Mention any assumptions made and the paths followed when conducting the investigation.
 - Note any misleading paths or red herrings that complicated the troubleshooting process.
-- Identify the teams or individuals involved in the investigation.
+- List the teams or individuals working on the Problem.

 ### Resolution

 - Describe the steps taken to resolve the issue.
-- Detail any fixes or changes implemented to restore service.
+- Describe any modifications or repairs made to bring back service.
-- Summarize how the resolution was verified and validated.
+- Describe the steps used to confirm and validate the resolution.

 ## Tips for Writing an Engaging Postmortem